waffle-iron/VBA-IDE-Code-Export/README.md

 # VBA IDE CodeExport
-Export VBA code from the VBA IDE using the VBComponent class, currently this will export *.cls, *.bas, *.frm files to the root of the VBA project being exported.
+For a while now I have used this code so that all the associated VBA files used in a VBA project (*.cls, *.bas, *.frm files) can be easily exported for use with a Version Control System.

+This is specifically for Excel, although the VBIDE extensibility can be used fro all the MS Office suite.

 ## Description
-It will create a menu in the VBA IDE called 'Export for VCS' with the options 'Make File List', 'Import Files', 'Export Files' and 'Configure Export'.
+On opening it will create a menu in the VBA IDE called 'Export for VCS' with the options 'Make File List', 'Import Files', 'Export Files' and 'Configure Export'.

-The default process is:
+The default process for use is:

 1. Make a File List
-    - This will list all the objects in the project ina newly created module called 'modFileList'.
+    - This will list all the objects in the project in a newly created module called 'modFileList'.
 2. Export the Files
     - This will export the files listed in 'modFileList' to the root folder of the current project and remove all but the 'modFileList' module from the project.
 3. Import the files